 The second series features an interesting development in Brent’s character when we saw the cracks start to appear in the image he had of himself after he was confronted with Neil who was actually genuinely popular with his staff.
 The great thing about Neil though was that he was actually worse than Brent.
 He was someone who seemed quite nice on the surface, but underneath would be happy to join in bullying you along with Chris Finch.
 Thus through his interactions with Neil, Brent whilst becoming more erratic, also became a bit more sympathetic too.

 The character was not without his redeeming qualities.
 In the last episode its brilliant when he finally tells the loathsome Chris Finch to fuck off.
-Also there are moments where you can’t help but pity him as at the end of the day, as he is someone who puts so much value in a fairly unrewarding job and its actually quite sad when he is forced to beg not to be let go in the last episode of the series.
+Also there are moments where you can’t help but pity him, as he is ultimately someone who puts so much value in a fairly unrewarding job and its actually quite sad when he is forced to beg not to be let go in the last episode of the series.

 Overall I actually preferred Gervais’s second series Extra’s to the Office, but Brent is definitely a better character than Extra’s lead Andy Millman, and I am not surprised that Gervais has returned to the character time and time again, including for a guest appearance on the American version of the Office, on Comic Relief and an upcoming film David Brent Life on the Road.